nasa/apod-api/README.md

 A microservice written in Python with the [Flask micro framework](http://flask.pocoo.org).

+### NOTE: Active code is in the EB branch.
+EB stands for Elastic Beanstalk.
+Some names and position of code had to be changed to work well given AWS's assumptions of what Flask files are called and located.

 # Table of contents
 1. [Getting Started](#getting_started)
     1. [Standard environment](#standard_env)